dacrands/gatsby-blog/src/pages/11-21-18/index.md

 4. Ensure user doesn't already have a file with the same name.

+     Currently, each user has one folder to upload files to.
-     To prevent naming collisions, each file name must be unique.
+     Thus, to prevent naming collisions, each file name must be unique.
-     Note the filename includes the extension, so a user can have `user.docx` and `user.ppt` but not two `user.docx` files.
+     Note the filename includes the extension, so a user can have *user.docx* file and *user.ppt* file but not two *user.docx* files.

     ```python
     for f in files: